 ~ Australian Association of Social Workers (AASW), 2010, AASW Code of Ethics, p.7

-We, the undersigned, ask the Australian Association of Social Workers to declare a climate and biodiversity emergency, and support social workers who engage in social action.
+We, the undersigned, ask the Australian Association of Social Workers to support social workers who engage in social action.
 We ask our governments of all levels to acknowledge the reality of the climate emergency, and respond accordingly.

 We, the undersigned, are social workers united by our distress at Australia and the world’s negligible response to unfolding climate emergency and ecological disaster.

 We hear the warnings of worldwide expert bodies including the CSIRO, IPCC, NASA, WWF and WHO.
 They are becoming increasingly urgent, emotive and united.
 We observe escalating extreme weather events, spread of infection and loss of productive land.